A Stylish 4th of July Menu

 Even though I'm Canadian, I love seeing all the red, white and blue popping up on the internet this time of year.
 Maybe it's because of my awesome American friends, or maybe it's because I've always been a sucker for a good party.
 Either way, I love it.

 I wanted to create a 4th of July menu for you that was stylish and grown up but yet playful enough for a good party.
 The burger, with its fried mozzarella and sweet grilled peaches, is out-of-this-world awesome.
 Standing beside it will be some delicious spicy, cheesy grilled corn and a sexy summer salad.
 The dessert might just be my favorite part: tequila watermelon popsicles!

 Make sure to pick up some great local beer and have a few bottles of bubbles to kick off the party. 🙂

-Fried Mozzarella and Caramelized Peach Caprese Salad :: Half Baked Harvest :: These beautiful burgers will take your BBQ to a whole other level.
+Fried Mozzarella and Caramelized Peach Caprese Burger :: Half Baked Harvest :: These beautiful burgers will take your BBQ to a whole other level.
 Just imagine: crispy on the outside and melty on the inside fried mozzarella, sweet grilled peaches, and tangy balsamic reduction all sitting on top of your juicy burger.

 Mexican Street Corn :: Little Spice Jar :: This corn is simply too good not to make.
 If you're familiar with eating elotes on your Mexican vacations, you'll know why you want this in your life.
 The grilled corn is brushed with some garlicky mayonnaise then rolled in salty cojita cheese and sprinkled with lime and chili.
 It's crazy delicious.